eligecode/ITO/contract/README.md

-# Elige.re ICO Smart Contract
+# Elige.re ITO Smart Contract

 ## Common

 This is an implementation of the Ethereum ERC20 smart-contract is used by project Elige.re

 <b>Plugins / 3rd party tools:</b>